 General.
 Targa Resources GP LLC intends to adopt a long-term incentive plan, or the Plan, for employees, consultants and directors of Targa Resources GP LLC and its affiliates who perform services for us, including officers, directors and employees of Targa.
 The summary of the Plan contained herein does not purport to be complete and is qualified in its entirety by reference to the Plan.
 The Plan provides for the grant of restricted units, phantom units, unit options and substitute awards and, with respect to unit options and phantom units, the grant of distribution equivalent rights, or DERs.
-Subject to adjustment for certain events, an aggregate of 1,680,000 common units may be delivered pursuant to awards under the Plan.
-However, units that are cancelled, forfeited or are withheld to satisfy Targa Resources GP LLC's tax withholding obligations or payment of an award's exercise price are available for delivery pursuant to other awards.
-The Plan will be administered by the board of director of Targa Resources GP LLC.
-Administration of the Plan may be delegated to the compensation committee of the board of directors if one is established.
+Subject to adjustment for certain events, an aggregate of common units may be delivered pursuant to awards under the Plan.
+Units that are cancelled, forfeited or are withheld to satisfy Targa Resources GP LLC's tax withholding obligations are available for delivery pursuant to other awards.
+The Plan will be administered by the compensation committee of Targa Resources GP LLC's board of directors.

-Restricted Units and Performance Units.
+Restricted Units and Phantom Units.
 A restricted unit is a common unit that is subject to forfeiture.
 Upon vesting, the grantee receives a common unit that is not subject to forfeiture.
-A performance unit is a notional unit that entitles the grantee to receive upon the vesting of the performance unit cash equal to the fair market value of a common unit or, in the discretion of the board of directors, a common unit.
-The board of directors may make grants of restricted units and performance units under the Plan to eligible individuals containing such terms, consistent with the Plan, as the board of directors may determine.

-including the period over which restricted units and performance units granted will vest.
-The board of directors may, in its discretion, base vesting on the grantee's completion of a period of service or upon the achievement of specified financial objectives or other criteria.
-In addition, the restricted and performance units will vest automatically upon a change of control (as defined in the Plan) of us or our general partner, subject to any contrary provisions in the award agreement.
+A phantom unit is a notional unit that entitles the grantee to receive a common unit upon the vesting of the phantom unit or, in the discretion of the compensation committee, cash equal to the fair market value of a common unit.
+The compensation committee may make grants of restricted units and phantom units under the Plan to eligible individuals containing such terms, consistent with the Plan, as the compensation committee may determine, including the period over which restricted units and phantom units granted will vest.
+The compensation committee may, in its discretion, base vesting on the grantee's completion of a period of service or upon the achievement of specified financial objectives or other criteria.
+In addition, the restricted and phantom units will vest automatically upon a change of control (as defined in the Plan) of us or our general partner, subject to any contrary provisions in the award agreement.

-If a grantee's employment, consulting or board membership terminates for any reason, the grantee's restricted units and performance units will be automatically forfeited unless, and to the extent, the award agreement or the board of directors provides otherwise.
+If a grantee's employment, consulting or membership on the board terminates for any reason, the grantee's restricted units and phantom units will be automatically forfeited unless, and to the extent, the award agreement or the compensation committee provides otherwise.
 Common units to be delivered with respect to these awards may be common units acquired by Targa Resources GP LLC in the open market, common units already owned by Targa Resources GP LLC, common units acquired by Targa Resources GP LLC directly from us or any other person, or any combination of the foregoing.
 Targa Resources GP LLC will be entitled to reimbursement by us for the cost incurred in acquiring common units.
 If we issue new common units with respect to these awards, the total number of common units outstanding will increase.

-Distributions made by us with respect to awards of restricted units may, in the board of directors's discretion, be subject to the same vesting requirements as the restricted units.
-The board of directors, in its discretion, may also grant tandem DERs with respect to performance units on such terms as it deems appropriate.
-DERs are rights that entitle the grantee to receive, with respect to a performance unit, cash equal to the cash distributions made by us on a common unit.
-However, DERs may be credited and paid in such other manner, including units, as the board of directors may provide.
+Distributions made by us with respect to awards of restricted units may, in the compensation committee's discretion, be subject to the same vesting requirements as the restricted units.
+The compensation committee, in its discretion, may also grant tandem DERs with respect to phantom units on such terms as it deems appropriate.
+DERs are rights that entitle the grantee to receive, with respect to a phantom unit, cash equal to the cash distributions made by us on a common unit.